 LOTUS was tasked to raise the profile of the state in both the travel trade press and the consumer press, ultimately targeting the 50+ consumer with a high disposable income.
 LOTUS built a strategy based on Alaska’s strapline ‘Beyond your dreams.
 Within your reach’, focusing on educating the trade and consumer.

 LOTUS worked hand in hand with the UK tour operators to develop 15 new land based itineraries and partnered airline Icelandair in an aggressive travel training campaign, reaching over 2,000 travel agents in a twelve month period.

-In 2013, LOTUS generated over 140 positive Alaska travel articles in the UK consumer and travel trade press.
-LOTUS also assisted with a number of high profile broadcast projects aired in 2015.
+LOTUS generated over 140 positive Alaska travel articles in the UK consumer and travel trade press.
+LOTUS also assisted with a number of high profile broadcast projects.

 Hard Rock Hotel Ibiza

 Launching Europe’s first Hard Rock Hotel in Ibiza